Skip to content

 1. Download and install Postman.

 2. An API key.
 This tutorial uses an API key from the Qlik tenant for authentication.
-See Generate your first api key for more information.
+See Generate your first API key for more information.
 The API can also be accessed using any of the authentication methods available on the platform that suits your environment.

 Catalog API endpoint